adamkurth/reborn_dev/doc/source/index.rst

 to be a *general* or *complete* tool at this time -- its content is dictated by what is needed for work done in the Kirian Lab.
 It is nonetheless available for anyone to use under the GNU V3 License.

+You can find bornagain on gitlab here: https://gitlab.com/rkirian/bornagain

 What's in bornagain?
 --------------------